 After growing up in Hong Kong and Singapore, Dr. Mehta graduated from MIT in 2012 with a double major in Materials Sciences & Engineering and Biology.
 He spent the following year working in Mumbai, India, at the Ummeed Child Development Center, a non-profit organization that serves families with children with developmental disorders and disabilities.
 This experience solidifed his desire to learn from and work with underserved individuals.
 Soon after, he began medical school at Johns Hopkins and discovered his new-found passion for general surgery and academic research.
 He is currently pursuing an MPH in Epidemiological Methods and Statistics from Johns Hopkins before his fourth year of medical school.
 To date, he aspires to become an academic surgeon who addresses disparities to surgical care within developing communities.
 He is a member of NTSI’s Nanakpur (India) Health Initiative team.

-Alexa Monroy is a fourth year medical student at Northwestern University’s Feinberg School of Medicine.
+Dr. Monroy is a pediatrics resident at Children’s Hospital Los Angeles.
 She was born and raised in Guatemala, where she developed an interest in global health and international development.
-She is a graduate of Duke University, with a BSc in neuroscience and a certificate in global health.
+She is a graduate of Duke University, holding a BSc in neuroscience and a certificate in global health.
 During college, she worked as the Policy and Advocacy Intern at the International AIDS Society in Geneva, Switzerland, and served as the United Nations Development Programme Red Ribbon Award Intern at the AIDS 2010 Conference in Austria.
 She also worked with several Spanish-speaking women’s health and education groups in Durham, NC, and in Guatemala.
 Between college and medical school, she worked as an orthopedic surgery research associate at the New York University Hospital for Joint Diseases.
 The following year, she did a Global Health Corps Fellowship at the Inter-American Development Bank in Washington, DC, working on several projects in Central America.
-In medical school, she served as a student delegate to the Chicago Medical Society, the Illinois State Medical Society, and the American Medical Association.
-She also sits on the Feinberg Student Committee for Global Health and is a graduate of Harvard’s Global Health Delivery Intensive program.
+She is a graduate of Northwestern University Feinberg School of Medicine, where she sat on the Student Committee for Global Health and was a student delegate to the American Medical Association.
+She is also a graduate of Harvard’s Global Health Delivery Intensive program.
+Her long-term interests include strengthening health system in developing countries and quality improvement in pediatric emergency medicine.
 She is a member of NTSI’s Bolivian Trauma Initiative.

 Dr. Narayanan completed a surgical critical care fellowship at Northwestern University’s Feinberg School of Medicine in 2016.
 He received his degree in medicine from Dartmouth Medical School and did his general surgery training at Kaiser in southern California.
 He has a strong interest in trauma/critical care surgery and joined the staff at Kettering Medical Center in Ohio in October 2016.
 He is currently working with the GlobalSurg foundation to assess surgical site infection rates after abdominal surgery.
 This is a worldwide project examining data from various medical centers across the globe.
 He is the project lead for NTSI’s global surgery investigative group.